ConsistencyPlus/ConsistencyPlus/.github/ISSUE_TEMPLATE/bug_report.md

 Fabric API version:

 **Other mods**
-Somehow list all mods that are used. could be in the form of a list of the filenames, a google drive link of the mod folder, etc. Just make sure all mods used are known!
+List all mods that you're using; could be in the form of a list of the filenames, a crash report list, a screenshot of the mods folder, etc. Just make sure all mods used are known!

 **Logs**
 *Even if the game does not crash they may be useful!*